gengmei-tech/titea/docs/commands.md

 keys command differ from redis keys command:

 #### regular expression as redis don't supported, all as follow:
-* keys * :  get all keys under namespace
+* keys * :  get all keys in current db
-* keys prefix : get all keys with prefix under namespace
+* keys prefix : get all keys with prefix in current db
-* keys prefix* : just like `keys prefix`, get all keys with prefix under namespace
+* keys prefix* : just like `keys prefix`, get all keys with prefix in current db

 #### two optional params is supported, start and limit(default 5000, max 5000),
 * keys * (start） （limit)